NotDeadYetContributors/NotDeadYet/README.md

         .WithLogger((ex, message) => serilogLogger.Error(ex, message))
         .Build();

+### Do the health checks have a timeout?

+They do.
+All the health checks are run in parallel and there is a five-second timeout on all of them.

+You can configure the timeout like this:

+    var healthChecker = new HealthCheckerBuilder()
+        .WithHealthChecksFromAssemblies(typeof(MvcApplication).Assembly)
+		.WithTimeout(TimeSpan.FromSeconds(10))
+        .Build();

 ### What does the output from the endpoint look like?

 It's JSON and looks something like this: